WebAuth Installation Instructions

 Note that all of these packages should be installed on local disk.
 We do not recommend using libraries installed on shared file systems such as AFS, since the reliability of your web server will then be tied to the availability of that remote file system.
 The required libraries aren't large, particularly given the average size of modern disks.

-When building Apache 2.x, you'll want to use a configure invocation like:
+If you build your own Apache 2.x server, you'll want to use a configure invocation like:

 ./configure --enable-so --enable-ssl --with-ssl=/usr/local